PX4/PX4-user_guide/en/config/battery.md

 If you always start with a healthy full battery, this approach is similar to that used by a smart battery.

 > **Note** Current integration cannot be used on its own (without voltage-based estimation) because it has no way to determine the *initial* capacity.
 Voltage-estimation allows you to estimate the initial capacity and provides ongoing feedback of possible errors (e.g. if the battery is faulty, or if there is a mismatch between capacity calculated using different methods).

+## Parameter Migration Notes

+Multiple battery support was added after PX4 v1.10, resulting in the creation of new parameters with prefix `BAT1_` corresponding to all the old parameters with prefix `BAT_`.
+Changes to `BAT_` and `BAT1_` are currently synchronised:
+- If either the old or new parameters is changed, the value is copied into the other parameter (they are kept in sync in both directions).
+- If the old/new parameters are different at boot, then the value of the old `BAT_` parameter is copied into the new `BAT1_` parameter.